Tinker Field

 Tinker Field was an outdoor baseball stadium in Orlando, Florida, United States.
-Named after Baseball Hall of Famer Joe Tinker, it was located in the West Lakes neighborhoods of Downtown Orlando, adjacent to the Camping World Stadium and one mile west of the Amway Center.
-In April 2015 the City of Orlando tore down the grandstands and removed all other extant buildings.
+Named after Baseball Hall of Fame inductee Joe Tinker, it was located in the West Lakes neighborhoods of Downtown Orlando.
+In April 2015, the City of Orlando tore down the grandstands and removed all other extant buildings, due to its proximity to renovation work on the Orlando Citrus Bowl football stadium (later renamed as Camping World Stadium).
+The ballpark is now memorialized by Tinker Field History Plaza.

 Constructed in 1914, Tinker Field was the spring training home of the Brooklyn Dodgers, Cincinnati Reds, Washington Senators, and Minnesota Twins.
 It was also the home park of the Orlando Rays minor league baseball team before they moved to Cracker Jack Stadium in 2000.
-It was located directly adjacent to the western side of the Orlando Citrus Bowl Stadium and boasted a capacity of 5,100 before the grandstands were removed in 2015.
+It was located directly adjacent to the western side of the aforementioned football stadium and boasted a capacity of 5,100 before the grandstands were removed in 2015.